hashicorp/terraform/website/source/docs/internals/providers/resource-data.html.md

 used as IDs.

 You should always set the ID as soon as you possibly can.
-Even with asynchronous APIs, you shouldn’t wait for the API to finish creating the resource, just set the ID as soon as it’s provided by the API.
+Even with asynchronous APIs, you shouldn't wait for the API to finish creating the resource, just set the ID as soon as it's provided by the API.
 This is important because Terraform needs to record the fact that the resource exists, even if other Terraform calls fail and cause Terraform to exit.
-Otherwise, the ID could remain empty and leave the user in a situation where the resource was created, but Terraform doesn’t know about it.
+Otherwise, the ID could remain empty and leave the user in a situation where the resource was created, but Terraform doesn't know about it.